Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 #### [DeadLetter][deadletter_reference]

-Transfer the message from the primary queue into a special "dead-letter sub-queue" where it can be accessed using the `ServiceBusClient.get_<queue|subscription>_receiver` function with parameter `sub_queue=SubQueue.DeadLetter` and consumed from like any other receiver. (see sample [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/servicebus/azure-servicebus/samples/sync_samples/receive_deadlettered_messages.py))
+Transfer the message from the primary queue into a special "dead-letter sub-queue" where it can be accessed using the `ServiceBusClient.get_<queue|subscription>_receiver` function with parameter `sub_queue=ServiceBusSubQueue.DeadLetter` and consumed from like any other receiver. (see sample [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/servicebus/azure-servicebus/samples/sync_samples/receive_deadlettered_messages.py))

 ```Python
 from azure.servicebus import ServiceBusClient